 - Four natural woodblocks found at any craft store, size 2″ by 2″ inches

-- Ceramcoat acrylic paint in white found at Amazon
+- Ceramcoat acrylic paint in white found on Amazon

 - CROSSHATCH Grey Pattern Decorative Packing Tape.
 I saw this tape on a European online craft store and fell in love with it!
 Then I found it on Etsy at Le Paper Cafe